vipul-khedekar/mellowic_music-player-discovery/README.md

 **Discover trending music, top artists, and lyrics.
 Shows now playing or paused song using icon toggles.
 Get location-based recommendations or filter by genres from a great collection of music libraries.
 All these features are packed in one super-app, with a 4-color 7-toned sleek modern look.**

-**Tech Used: ReactJS, Redux Toolkit, Javascript, Styled Components, React Router, Axios, React Icons, RapidAPI, HTML, CSS and SASS/SCSS.**
+**Tech Used: ReactJS, Redux Toolkit, Javascript, Styled Components, SwiperJS, React Router, Axios, React Icons, RapidAPI, HTML, CSS and SASS/SCSS.**